softwaremill/react-use-promise-matcher/README.md

 The rest of the component would still look and work exactly the same.

-It's also worth mentioning that matching the `Idle` state is optional, if you decide to start loading the data right after the component is mounted, it makes no sense to use it, as `result` will move directly into the `Loading` state.
+It's also worth mentioning that matching the `Idle` state is optional - if you decide to start loading the data right after the component is mounted, it makes no sense to use it, as `result` will move directly into the `Loading` state.
 The mapping for the `Loading` state will be taken for the `Idle` state if none is passed.

 #### Error handling